AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/activities.md

 # Managing Activities {#managing-activities}

-The Activities console enables you to create, organize, and manage the marketing [activities](/help/sites-authoring/personalization.md#activities) of your brands:
+The Activities console enables you to create, organize, and manage the marketing [activities](/help/sites-cloud/authoring/personalization/personalization.md#activities) of your brands:

 * Add brands
 * For each brand, add and configure activities
 * Administer activities

->[!NOTE]
+>[!TIP]
 >
 >If you are using Adobe Target as your targeting engine, you can also [view performance data of your activities](#viewing-performance-and-converting-winning-experiences-a-b-test).
 If you are using A/B testing, you can [convert winners](#viewing-performance-and-converting-winning-experiences-a-b-test).

 On the Activities console, activities are organized by brand.
 You can use brands and folders to structure the organization of your activities.
 You navigate to the Activities console by tapping/clicking **Personalization** and tapping/clicking **Activities**.

-Activities are available in Targeting mode for [authoring targeted content](/help/sites-authoring/content-targeting-touch.md), where you can also create activities.
+Activities are available in Targeting mode for [authoring targeted content](/help/sites-cloud/authoring/personalization/targeted-content.md), where you can also create activities.
 Activities that you create in Targeting mode appear in the Activities console.

 Activities are displayed with a label describing what kind of activity is defined: